Seb-sti1/mastersthesis/scripts/README.md

 ## Run scripts

-For scripts not depending on ros (everything except those in scripts.rosutils), it is possible (and easy) to use python with docker.
+For scripts not depending on ros, it is possible (and easy) to use python with docker.
 A docker image is still available if needed.

 **For scripts depending on ros, it is recommended to use the [docker image](../docker/README.md).** Alternatively, you can install ROS noetic on your machine and run the scripts directly.

+> [!NOTE]
+> If a script needs ROS to run, it will import the module scripts.rosutils.
+This will raise an ImportError if ROS is not
+> detected (using the ROS_DISTRO env var).

 ### Env installation